Welcome to Bakewell and District Probus Club

 The Bakewell and District Probus Club was founded in 1984 with the aim of providing fellowship and convivial discussions on a wide range of topics of interest to retired or semi-retired professional members.

 We meet at 10 a.m. on the second and fourth Tuesdays of every month at the Monsal Head Hotel, near Bakewell.

-Apart from fortnightly scheduled meetings, there is an annual September Luncheon and a Christmas Luncheon to which wives, partners and guests are invited.
-Latterly, the September Luncheon has been held at the Hassop Hall Hotel, and the Christmas Luncheon at the Clubhouse of the Bakewell Golf Club.
+Apart from fortnightly scheduled meetings, there is an annual Guests' Luncheon and a Christmas Luncheon to which wives, partners and guests are invited.
+Latterly, the Guests' Luncheon has been held at the Hassop Hall Hotel, and the Christmas Luncheon at the Clubhouse of the Bakewell Golf Club.
 We also have an informal breakfast club held at the Hassop Station Cafe from 9am on Fridays.
 Any member of our Probus Club is welcome to come along for a breakfast snack and convivial discussion about any subject, topical or otherwise.

 In recent years there has been an outing during the summer to somewhere of interest to our membership.
 Visits have included: Bletchley Park, the Imperial War Museum at Duxford, the former naval Dockyard at Chatham, Winston Churchill's home at Chartwell, Beamish Industrial Museum, Alnwick Gardens, Cragside and in 2015, Lancaster Castle and South Lakeland.
 In 2017, we had a day trip to Leicester which included a visit to the King Richard III exhibition and tomb.